aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 # Running custom user data script that was in the ProvisionerSpec
 # At this point, the kubelet hasn't started so as a user I can make mutations
-# to any of the kubeletConfig / runtimConfig as needed.
+# to any of the kubeletConfig / containerRuntime as needed.

-# To edit extra-args - /etc/systemd/system/kubelet.service.d/30-kubelet-extra-args.conf
+# To edit kubelet extra-args - /etc/systemd/system/kubelet.service.d/30-kubelet-extra-args.conf
-# To edit other config - /etc/systemd/system/kubelet.service.d/10-kubelet-args.conf or
+# To edit other kubelet args - /etc/systemd/system/kubelet.service.d/
-#     /etc/kubernetes/kubelet/kubelet-config.json
+# To edit kubelet-config - /etc/kubernetes/kubelet/kubelet-config.json

 --==MYBOUNDARY==